Key Accomplishments Marching Towards the Future

 • Approving a total of $69 million in ARPA funds for various court backlog initiatives, such as improvements in technology and evidence processing, expanding the Jail-Based Competency Restoration Program, and sustaining positions across various law enforcement, criminal justice, and correctional agencies including the Courts, Sheriff’s Office, District Clerk’s Office, Public Defender’s Office, District Attorney’s Office, Pretrial Services, and the Institute of Forensic Sciences, among others.

 • Increased funding for the Public Defender's Office.
-Following multiple historic investments by Commissioners Court in recent years, the office, which was first established in 2015, now represents around half of the County’s indigent criminal defendant population, significantly enhancing fair representation within our judicial system and moving us toward the best practice of a robust public defender’s office that represents the majority of indigent criminal defendants.
+Following multiple historic investments by Commissioners Court in recent years, the office, which was first established in 2011, now represents around 15% of the County’s indigent criminal defendant population and continues to expand, significantly enhancing fair representation within our judicial system and moving us toward the best practice of a robust public defender’s office that represents the majority of indigent criminal defendants.

 • Adopted a Managed Assigned Counsel Program for indigent defense.
 First established in 2020, this new indigent defense delivery model in our County Criminal Courts at Law oversees and enhances the independence, quality, and accountability of attorney appointments for indigent misdemeanor arrestees.

 • Created a Sexual Assault Response Team to improve reporting and recovery for survivors.
 Sexual Assault Response Teams (SARTs) were developed to advise County governments on how to prioritize survivors’ needs and improve community response to sexual assault.
 The Harris County SART published their first Biennial report in January 2024, which revealed shortcomings and provided recommendations on improving community response to assist survivors.
-The SART will continue to work to improve collaboration and system responses to sexual assault that are victim-centered and trauma-informed.
+The SART continues to work to improve collaboration and system responses to sexual assault that are victim-centered and trauma-informed by conducting case reviews and trainings.

 • Helped support immigrant survivors of crime by publishing data on U visa certifications received and completed by the Harris County Sheriff’s Office on a first-of-its-kind County dashboard in English and Spanish.
 Harris County also continued to invest in the Survivor Services fund, created during Judge Hidalgo’s time in office, that provides essential legal and social assistance to immigrant survivors of crime, enabling them to report crimes and collaborate with law enforcement.